WebDevLuke/OrionBP/README.md

   <p align="center">A simple mobile-first HTML/CSS/JS framework</p>
 </p>

-# What is Orion Framework?
+## What is Orion Framework?
-## A HTML, CSS, and JS framework
+Orion is a HTML/CSS/JS framework in the tradition of popular frameworks such as Bootstrap and Foundation.
+It's a simple, easy to use and quick way of getting your responsive web project off the ground.